icebaker/ruby-nano-bots/README.md

 cp docker-compose.example.yml docker-compose.yml
 ```

-Set your provider credentials and choose your desired directory for the cartridges files:
+Set your provider credentials and choose your desired path for the cartridges files:

 ### Cohere Command Container